-- The system is not redundant when a PM is in maintenance mode.
-For continuous uptime, finalize service as soon as possible so that the PM can exit maintenance mode and go back online. - Avoid entering both PMs into maintenance mode at the same time.
+1. The system is not redundant when a PM is in maintenance mode.
+For continuous uptime, finalize service as soon as possible so that the PM can exit maintenance mode and go back online.

+2. Place all PMs in maintenance mode only if you are able to shut down all business processing.
+If you need to keep VMs running on a system licensed for two PMs, avoid entering both PMs into maintenance mode at the same time.
 To keep VMs running, at least one PM must be up and running normally.
 (If you need to shut down the entire ztC Edge system, see Shutting Down a Physical Machine.)